United College of Hong Kong

-The United College of Hong Kong is one of the constituent colleges of the Chinese University of Hong Kong, and one of the three original colleges when the university was founded in 1963.
+The United College of Hong Kong is one of the constituent colleges of the Chinese University of Hong Kong, a public university in New Territories, Hong Kong.
+The college is one of the three original colleges when the university was founded in 1963.
 It was founded in June 1956 by the amalgamation of five colleges: Wah Kiu, Canton Overseas, Wen Hua, Kwang Hsia and Ping Jing, members of a group of post-secondary colleges or former private universities based in Kwangtung (Guangdong).

 Motto

 The motto of the United College is "Ming De Xin Min" (明德新民), meaning "make one's virtues shine and renew the people".
 It was modified from a passage in the old classic The Great Learning (大學).